f4exb/sdrangel-docker/readme.md

 The files contained in the `sdrangelcli` directory are used to build and run SDRangelCli images.
 Please check the readme inside this folder for further information

+<h2>WSJT-X section</h2>

+Due to possible delay in the audio when running SDRangel in a container WSJT-X may fail to decode.
+This container compiles WSJT-X and the `libfakedate` library to tweak system time in the container.
+This is and all in one package for your convenience it is also possible to use `libfakedate` in the host without impacting the system clock.

 <h2>Compose section</h2>

 The files contained in the `compose` directory are used to set up and run Docker Compose stacks.
 Please check the readme inside this folder for further information